-All you can truly hope is that she shows you enough compassion to give you fighter’s chance at testing your mettle, and pushing your boundaries, on the JMT.
+All you can truly hope is that she shows you enough compassion to give you a fighter’s chance at testing your mettle and pushing your boundaries on the JMT.

 If you’re interested in exploring the wild places that are accessible via the 210-mile-long JMT, it’s best to start planning as early as possible.
 Each group of hikers needs to purchase a permit for the JMT, regardless of whether you’re through hiking or just completing a select section.

 If you’re truly interested, you should be sure to visit the National Park Service to explore the process of obtaining a wilderness permit.

 Those interested in fishing while hiking the JMT should also be sure to purchase a fishing permit before setting foot on the trail.
 You’ll have a few options when selecting which specific permit to choose, but you should have no issue doing this either in Yosemite Valley or Whitney Portal before getting underway.

 The Best Time to Go

 While the best time to hike the JMT will vary depending on seasonal weather, as well as your desired starting point, most hikers prefer to tackle the trail anywhere from early July to the end of September.

 This doesn’t mean the trail is completely inaccessible outside of those months, but the conditions might require a bit more heavy gear and technical expertise if you wish to be truly prepared.

 Check out this convenient FAQ page for more info on the best times, and the best direction, to hike the JMT.

 JMT Thru Hike Logistics